cswinter/LocustDB/README.md

 # LocustDB [![Build Status](https://travis-ci.org/cswinter/LocustDB.svg?branch=master)](https://travis-ci.org/cswinter/LocustDB) [![Join the chat at https://gitter.im/LocustDB/Lobby](https://badges.gitter.im/LocustDB/Lobby.svg)](https://gitter.im/LocustDB/Lobby?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge)

 An experimental analytics database aiming to set a new standard for query performance and storage efficiency on commodity hardware.
-See [How to Analyze Billions of Records per Second on a Single Desktop PC][blogpost] for an overview of current capabilities.
+See [How to Analyze Billions of Records per Second on a Single Desktop PC][blogpost] and [How to Read 100s of Millions of Records per Second from a Single Disk][blogpost-2] for an overview of current capabilities.

 ## Usage

-Download the [latest binary release][latest-release], which can be run from the command line on most Linux systems, including Windows Subsystem for Linux.
+Download the [latest binary release][latest-release], which can be run from the command line on most x64 Linux systems, including Windows Subsystem for Linux.
 For example, to load the file `test_data/nyc-taxi.csv.gz` in this repository and start the repl run:

 ```Bash
 ./locustdb --load test_data/nyc-taxi.csv.gz --trips